exercism/c/concepts/recursion/about.md

 }
 ```

-When using the return value from a tail call, the only return statement needed
-is for the line with the Boolean expression that is tested to end the recursion.

 You may find that a tail call may be easier to reason through than a recursive
 call that is not a tail call.
 However, compilers usually do not guarantee that
 all tail calls will be optimized.
 It is always important when using recursion